LayerManager/layman/doc/rest.md

    - one of following options is expected:
       - GeoJSON file
       - ShapeFile files (at least three files: .shp, .shx, .dbf)
+      - GeoTIFF (.tif or .tiff, with or without .tfw)
+      - JPEG 2000 (.jp2, with or without .jgw)
       - file names, i.e. array of strings
    - if file names are provided, files must be uploaded subsequently using [POST Workspace Layer Chunk](#post-workspace-layer-chunk)
    - if published file has empty bounding box (i.e. no features), its bounding box on WMS/WFS endpoint is set to the whole World